 - Playing certain sports that may result in neck fracture, such as football, rugby, or ice hockey

 Not wearing your

-- Head injury or other traumatic injury such as severe chest trauma, pelvis or femur fractures
+- Head or other traumatic injury, such as severe chest trauma, pelvic or femur fractures

 - Decreased feeling in the arms or legs

 - Muscle weakness or paralysis of the arms or legs

 You will most likely be taken to a hospital.
 The doctor will ask about your symptoms, physical activity, and how the injury occurred.
 The doctor will examine the injured area and perform a complete neurological exam.

 Imaging tests may include:

 —to look for breaks in the bones or a dislocation of the vertebrae

 —provides cross-sectional images to look for spinal cord damage

 —to analyze bone injury and to see if the spinal cord is compressed by a collection of blood